 (5) Operating Committees

 Operating Committees shall perform tasks as determined by the Board of Directors.
-Operating Committees may include but are not limited to: Food Pantry, Development, and Volunteers.
+Operating Committees may include but are not limited to: Food Pantry, Development, and HelpLine.

 Meetings and Voting